 On Oct.
 2, 1780, British intelligence officer John Andre met his awful fate with courage much as his American counterpart Nathan Hale met his four years earlier.
-For Andre was hanged as a spy, though he probably wouldn’t have been had Hale been spared.
+For Andre died on the gallows as a spy, though he probably wouldn’t have avoided hat fate had the British spared Hale.

-Andre conspired with Continental Army Brigadier General Benedict Arnold to surrender the fort at West Point to the British.
-Arnold had just been appointed commandant at the fort, but greed and resentment compelled him to turn traitor.
+John Andre conspired with Continental Army Brigadier General Benedict Arnold to surrender the fort at West Point to the British.
+Arnold, recently appointed commandant at the fort, turned traitor because of greed and resentment.
 The British offered to pay him 20,000 pounds for the deed, more than $1 million today.

-In late September 1780, Andre left his sloop-of-war anchored in the Hudson River and met Arnold on land.
+In late September 1780, John Andre left his sloop-of-war anchored in the Hudson River and met Arnold on land.
 The next day, American troops fired on the ship, forcing it to move downriver.
-Andre was stranded.
+The ship's departure left Andre stranded.

 Arnold gave him civilian clothes, a fake passport and six papers showing the British how to take West Point.
-He was captured by American militiamen in Tarrytown, N.Y.
-General George Washington named a board of officers to hear his case.
-He was found guilty of spying and sentenced to die.
+American militiamen captured him in Tarrytown, N.Y.
+Gen. George Washington named a board of officers to hear his case.
+The board found him guilty of spying and sentenced him to death.

 Dr. James Thacher, a Continental Army surgeon, gave an eyewitness account of Andre’s last day in his memoir, The American revolution, from the commencement to the disbanding of the American army : given in the form of a daily journal, with the exact dates of all the important events; also a biographical sketch of all the most prominent generals